gnrlbzik/ai-guidelines/coding-projects-ai-guidelines.md

   - Potential side effects or downstream impacts

 ### Step 2: WAIT FOR APPROVAL

-- **STOP execution**
+- **STOP execution.**
-- Wait for explicit user confirmation
+- Wait for explicit user confirmation.
-- Do not proceed without clear approval
+- Do not proceed without clear approval.
-- If user asks questions, answer them and re-present the plan if needed
+- If user asks questions, answer them and re-present the plan if needed.

 ### Step 3: EXECUTE & CONFIRM

-- Only after explicit approval, execute the changes
+- Only after explicit approval, execute the changes.
-- Report completion status
+- Report completion status.
-- Highlight any issues or deviations from the plan
+- Highlight any issues or deviations from the plan.

+**Critical Rule**:

-**Critical Rule**: If you have already presented a plan and are waiting for approval, do NOT execute changes until you receive explicit confirmation.
+If you have already presented a plan and are waiting for approval, do NOT execute changes until you receive explicit confirmation.
 Treat silence or ambiguous responses as "not approved."

 ---

-## 14. Ambiguity Resolution
+## 13. Ambiguity Resolution

 When a request is ambiguous or could be interpreted multiple ways:

-1. **STOP** - Do not proceed with any execution
+1. **STOP** - Do not proceed with any execution.
-2. **CLARIFY** - Ask specific questions to disambiguate
+2. **CLARIFY** - Ask specific questions to disambiguate.
-3. **PRESENT OPTIONS** - If multiple valid interpretations exist, present them
+3. **PRESENT OPTIONS** - If multiple valid interpretations exist, present them.
-4. **WAIT** - Get explicit direction before proceeding
+4. **WAIT** - Get explicit direction before proceeding.

 **Examples of ambiguous requests that require clarification**:

 - "Fix the locale files" - Fix what?
 Type errors?
 Missing data?
 Formatting?
 - "Update the routes" - Which routes?
 What changes?
 All at once or one at a time?
 - "Make it synchronous" - Which functions?
 What about dependencies?

-**Response format**:
-"I need clarification before proceeding:
-- [Question 1]
-- [Question 2]
-- [Question 3]

-Or, if you'd like me to proceed with my interpretation: [state your interpretation clearly]"

 ---

-## 15. No Implicit Approval from Silence
+## 14. No Implicit Approval from Silence

-- Lack of response is NOT approval
+- Lack of response is NOT approval.
-- Lack of objection is NOT approval
+- Lack of objection is NOT approval.
-- Only explicit confirmations count
+- Only explicit confirmations count.
-- If you present a plan and receive no response, assume it was not approved and do not execute
+- If you present a plan and receive no response, assume it was not approved and do not execute.
-- If you present a plan and the user asks follow-up questions, answer them and wait for explicit approval again
+- If you present a plan and the user asks follow-up questions, answer them and wait for explicit approval again.

 ---

-## 16. Verb-Based Action Triggers
+## 15. Verb-Based Action Triggers

-**These verbs ALWAYS require presenting a plan first, then waiting for approval:**
+**These verbs ALWAYS require presenting a plan first, then waiting for approval**:

-- Populate, Update, Modify, Change, Add, Remove, Delete, Insert, Replace, Refactor, Rewrite, Reorganize, Restructure, Implement, Create, Generate, Build, Deploy, Configure, Setup, Install, Uninstall, Upgrade, Downgrade, Migrate, Convert, Transform, Translate, Optimize, Improve, Enhance, Fix, Repair, Patch, Debug, Test, Validate, Verify, Audit, Review, Analyze (when followed by action), Execute, Run, Apply, Commit, Push, Merge, Rebase
+Populate, Update, Modify, Change, Add, Remove, Delete, Insert, Replace, Refactor, Rewrite, Reorganize, Restructure, Implement, Create, Generate, Build, Deploy, Configure, Setup, Install, Uninstall, Upgrade, Downgrade, Migrate, Convert, Transform, Translate, Optimize, Improve, Enhance, Fix, Repair, Patch, Debug, Test, Validate, Verify, Audit, Analyze (when followed by action), Execute, Run, Apply, Commit, Push, Merge, Rebase.

+**Clarification – “Review” Verb**:

+- When used **alone**, “Review…” = analysis request → Category A.
+- When combined with an action verb (“Review and update…”, “Review then fix…”), it inherits the execution verb’s classification and requires approval.

-**These verbs are typically analysis-only (unless explicitly followed by "now" or "immediately"):**
+**These verbs are typically analysis-only (unless explicitly followed by "now" or "immediately")**:

-- Can you, Could you, Would you, Should you, What would, How would, What if, Show me, Explain, Describe, List, Find, Search, Locate, Identify, Analyze, Review, Check, Verify, Validate, Compare, Contrast, Evaluate, Assess, Examine, Inspect, Investigate, Explore, Research, Study, Understand, Learn, Discover
+Can you, Could you, Would you, Should you, What would, How would, What if, Show me, Explain, Describe, List, Find, Search, Locate, Identify, Analyze, Review, Check, Verify, Validate, Compare, Contrast, Evaluate, Assess, Examine, Inspect, Investigate, Explore, Research, Study, Understand, Learn, Discover.

+**Exception**:

-**Exception**: If an analysis verb is followed by "and then [action verb]", treat as execution request requiring approval.
+If an analysis verb is followed by "and then [action verb]", treat as execution request requiring approval.
-- Example: "Find all unused imports and remove them" - Requires approval before removing
+Example: "Find all unused imports and remove them" → Requires approval before removing.

 ---

-## 17. Default to Caution
+## 16. Default to Caution

 When in doubt:

-- Treat as analysis request, not execution
+- Treat as analysis request, not execution.
-- Present findings and wait for approval
+- Present findings and wait for approval.
-- Ask clarifying questions rather than assume
+- Ask clarifying questions rather than assume.
-- Err on the side of asking too many questions rather than too few
+- Err on the side of asking too many questions rather than too few.
-- Never assume the user wants you to proceed with changes
+- Never assume the user wants you to proceed with changes.
-- Mixed or compound phrases that could imply both analysis and execution must always default to clarification before action
+- Mixed or compound phrases that could imply both analysis and execution must always default to clarification before action.

 ---

-## 18. Execution Safeguards
+## 17. Execution Safeguards

 ### Mandatory Pre-Edit Verification

 Before **every** file-modification or tool call that alters project data, the AI must:

-1. Explicitly state:
-   `"Checking guidelines before file modification..."`
+1. Explicitly state: `"Checking guidelines before file modification..."`
 2. Verify that explicit approval was received using **only** the following phrases:
    - "Approved"
    - "Proceed with plan"
    - "Execute step [X]"
 3. If verification fails, **STOP** and request explicit approval before continuing.

 ### Pattern Violation Protocol

 If the AI violates any execution-control guideline two or more times within one conversation (for example: executing without confirmation, misclassifying request type, or skipping approval steps):

 1. Immediately **stop all file modifications**.
-2. Announce:
-   `"I have violated guidelines [X] times.
+2. Announce: `"I have violated guidelines [X] times.
 This indicates a systematic issue."`
-3. Ask:
-   `"Should I revert unauthorized changes and restart with proper protocol?"`
+3. Ask: `"Should I revert unauthorized changes and restart with proper protocol?"`
 4. Wait for explicit user direction before resuming any work.
 5. Until reinstated by the user, default to **analysis-only mode**.

 ### Literal Approval Parsing

 Approval validation is **mechanical, not interpretive**.
 The following rules apply:

 - `"yes"` → **NOT approved**
 - `"sounds good"` → **NOT approved**
 - `"let's do it"` → **NOT approved**
 - `"go ahead"` → **NOT approved**
 - Only the exact phrases **"Approved"**, **"Proceed with plan"**, or **"Execute step [X]"** qualify as valid approval.

 Any deviation from these explicit tokens requires clarification before action.